AGENDA

 As organisations enter their next strategic horizon, aligning culture with business strategy is no longer optional—it’s essential.
 2024 was the year of compliance, with legal requirements in areas such as psychosocial safety, wage theft and the right to disconnect shaping the agenda, but it’s time to move beyond the transactional and instead become architects of business success.

-In this International Keynote, we’ll hear from one HR leader as they share how they are doubling down on their a future-ready culture to drive innovation, balance risk and fuel long-term business success.
+In this International Keynote, we’ll hear from one HR leader as they share how they are doubling down on their future-ready culture to drive innovation, balance risk and fuel long-term business success.
 They’ll explore how we can co-create cultural shifts from the boardroom to the front line; utilise data to measure cultural impact and drive decision-making; and embed organisational design, incentives and leadership behaviours to drive optimum performance.

 9:25